horizontalsystems/blockchain-crypto-guides/fundamentals/4-safe-storage-basics.md

 If all three items stored separately you are achieving a fairly good level of crypto security.
 To access your funds you will either need a wallet device + pin, or the private key + password.

-It's also advised to share enough information with your close ones so that they can recover the access to funds should for some reason you become unreachable.
+It's also advised to share enough information with your close ones so that they can recover the access to funds if for some reason you become unreachable.

 ## Conclusion

 If you have a basic understanding of what has been covered by now you already know quite a lot!

 The aim was to explain that non-custodial wallet type is the only wallet that can guarantee the ownership of held cryptocurrencies.

-Wallets provided by cryptocurrency exchanges are custodial and can censor or block the funds should there ever be a need for that.
+Wallets provided by cryptocurrency exchanges are custodial and can censor or block the access to funds at their sole discretion.

 Those holding large amounts of crypto should consider splitting the funds into multiple wallets with a larger portion of the sum being on a hardware wallet.